 Cassie explains she wanted to be part of the SIMTICS project because she could see the potential to help to grow more confident and competent dental assistants, far beyond the number of students she can directly affect in a teaching role.

-To find out more or ask about academic or corporate licenses, and all the associated support that SIMTICS provides for those, you can drop a note to the SIMTICS team at [email protected].
+SimTutor would like to thank Cassie for her insights which inspired this article.
+To find out more or ask about academic or corporate licenses, you can send a note to the SIMTICS team at [email protected].
 Personal subscriptions are also available for purchase at the SIMTICS website.